-Quantum physics still is a somehow familiar, but at the same time, completely abstract number of theories scientists have formulated to explain the laws that reign our universe at the subatomic level.
-We all know the words and what they describe, but what is it actually about, and why it’s becoming more and more popular?
+Quantum physics is still somehow familiar, but at the same time, scientists have formulated completely abstract theories to explain the laws that reign our universe at the subatomic level.
+We all know the words and what they describe, but what is it actually about, and why is it becoming increasingly popular?

-Quantum Travelers, a multidisciplinary artistic collective, are using creative means to reinterpret this complex matter with their Deep Space project Quantum Logos.
+Quantum Travelers, a multidisciplinary artistic collective, use creative means to reinterpret this complex matter with their Deep Space project Quantum Logos.
 And they are presenting it at the Ars Electronica Festival, which is celebrating its 40th anniversary this month.

 Speaking with Mark Chavez, he shares that this project began as an artistic collaboration between Ina Conradi, Bianka and Bob Kastner and himself.
-Bianka and Bob introduced the artists to Rupert Ursin, a Physicist at the Austrian Academy of Science, which allowed them to discuss these matters with someone who is deeply involved with research on the topic.
-The five of them had an interesting conversation where Rupert encouraged the team to try to look at the quantum world differently and to give up trying to explain quantum phenomena and instead make their effects visible.
-The discussion of this esoteric subject was a great resource and eye-opener to using cultural metaphor to explain the matter, Mark said.
+Bianka and Bob introduced the artists to Rupert Ursin, an Austrian Academy of Science Physicist.
+This allowed them to discuss these matters with someone deeply involved with research on the topic.
+The five of them had an interesting conversation where Rupert encouraged the team to look at the quantum world differently and give up trying to explain quantum phenomena and instead make their effects visible.
+Mark said that discussing this esoteric subject was a great resource and eye-opener to using cultural metaphors to explain the matter.

 Moreover, and expanding on the opportunity to explore quantum physics with cultural archetypes, Mark goes on: You might say that any visual interpretation of the quantum world is a cultural archetype or design trope.
 Much of my artistic research looks at pareidolia, the visual component of apophenia: the tendency to perceive a connection or meaningful pattern between unrelated or random things.
 I use these phenomena to examine how quantum physics defines the world around us.
 Taking our contemporary understanding of how various cultures historically interpreted the nature of existence, I’ve tried to match up those intuitive perceptions and design the artwork with contemporary understanding of natural phenomena.
 The resultant work has a creation myth feel to it, which is quite interesting, I think.